onap/archived-optf-has/docs/sections/homingspecification.rst

 An address expressed in geographic region-agnostic terms (referred to as a *placemark*).

-*Support for this schema is deferred.*
+*This is an example as of Frankfurt release.
+Support for this schema is deferred to subsequent release.*

 +-----------------------------------+----------------------------------+
 | Key                               | Value                            |